 Having grown up in Southeastern Pennsylvania, near Philadelphia, Merrell describes an early connection to a more hands-on approach to design and construction, that serves to inspire his own architectural practice, “We would dam the creek and build things with wood...
 And I think I missed that, and I came out here because it put me back in touch with hammers and nails.”

 Merrell studied at Trinity College, Hartford, CT (Bachelor of Arts in American Studies), and completed his initial architecture education with the Institute for Architectural Studies and Urban Studies, New York City, under the tutelage of architect Peter Eisenman.
 He received a Master of Architecture degree from the Yale School of Architecture, New Haven, CT.

 Merrell’s professional experience started at the Juilliard School in Manhattan, where he designed and built theatrical sets and scenery.
 He spent time working with sculptor James Turrell on the installation of an early work at PS1 in Queens, NY.
 After completing his architecture studies, Merrell worked at some large New York City firms before relocating to East Hampton, NY, to work for Nagel & Lesser Architects.
 He founded James Merrell Architects in 1988.

-When not drawing houses, writing about houses, or thinking about houses, he sails a Europe Dinghy.
-He is married to the novelist Susan Scarf Merrell.
+When not drawing houses, writing about houses, or thinking about houses, Merrell sails a Europe-class, single-person dinghy.
+He is married to novelist Susan Scarf Merrell.